onqtam/headjack/src/collective_intelligence.md

 > "The state of debate as it occurs online is particularly ineffectual and disorganized.
 None of the technologies in use today (with the exception of email and a few others) were available twenty years ago, and yet with this incredible growth in capability, we have failed to address fundamental issues with deliberation, and created many new ones." ["Canonical Debate Lab" paper](https://github.com/canonical-debate-lab/paper#i-abstract:~:text=The%20state%20of%20debate%20as,and%20created%20many%20new%20ones.)

+> "Everything that can be said can be said clearly." - [Ludwig Wittgenstein](https://www.goodreads.com/quotes/328722-everything-that-can-be-thought-at-all-can-be-thought)

+> "The goal of media is to make every problem, your problem." - [Naval](https://twitter.com/naval/status/1310306039481262081)

+> "The best way, perhaps the only way, to change others is to become an example." - [Naval](https://twitter.com/naval/status/1001968749342273536)